Dick McAuliffe

-Richard John McAuliffe (November 29, 1939 – May 13, 2016) was an American professional baseball shortstop / second baseman, who played in Major League Baseball (MLB) for the Detroit Tigers (1960–73) and Boston Red Sox (1974–75).
-He was a part of the Tigers' 1968 World Series championship, and was known for his unusual batting stance.
+Richard John McAuliffe (November 29, 1939 – May 13, 2016) was an American professional baseball shortstop and second baseman who played in Major League Baseball (MLB) for the Detroit Tigers (1960–73) and Boston Red Sox (1974–75).
+He was a part of the Tigers' 1968 World Series championship and was known for his unusual batting stance.
 A left-handed hitter, McAuliffe held his hands very high with an open stance that faced the pitcher.
 As the pitcher delivered to home plate, he moved his forward (right) foot to a more conventional position before swinging.

 Early years

-Born in Hartford, Connecticut, McAuliffe graduated from Farmington High School in Farmington, Connecticut, where he was coached by Leo Pinsky and won the state championship in 1957.
-McAuliffe signed with the Detroit Tigers as an amateur free agent out of high school and spent three seasons in the Tigers' farm system.
+McAuliffe graduated from Farmington High School in Farmington, Connecticut, where he was coached by Leo Pinsky and won the state championship in 1957.
+McAuliffe signed with the Detroit Tigers as a free agent out of high school and spent three seasons in the Tigers' farm system.
 In 1960, he led the Sally League in runs (109), triples (21), and shortstop assists (430) while playing for the Knoxville Smokies.
 He was called up to the big leagues at the end of the 1960 season and made his major league debut on September 17, 1960.